XJINE/Unity_TransparentWindowManager/README.md

 <tr><th>FXAA2</th><td>Some non-transparent pixel gets wrong transparency.</td></tr>
 <tr><th>FXAA3</th><td>All of the transparent pixel (in backgrounds) losts the transparency in the result.</td></tr>
 </table>

-## Note

-Sometimes gets tearing and I can't find the cause.
-However, it is not serious.

-There is a little jaggy even if use anti-aliasing, especially in low-dpi.